Last updated on January 7th, 2020

 Once the medical examination saga was over, the next big thing was to get an Indian Police Clearance Certificate(PCC).
-All the prerequisites needed to get an Indian PCC in a nice and smooth manner, were there.
+All the prerequisites needed to get an Indian PCC in a nice and smooth manner were there.
 Our passports were recently renewed, both of our passports had spouse name in it and our passports were recently verified by the Police.
 So I assumed that getting a PCC should not be a big deal.
 However, you never know when the passport office finds some tiny detail missing and make you go round and round.
 So, even though I was quite confident, I was still bit worried.

 How To Get An Indian PCC?

 I logged into Passport Seva website and clicked on Apply for Police Clearance certificate link.
 Once done, it presented me with the option to fill an online form or download a pdf, fill it and upload it back.
 I choose the online option and proceeded to fill in

 - my passport details,

 - family details,

 - two references with address and their contact number.